-- 9.1 RRS 33 and Race Signals is changed as follows: - (a) Flag C and a coloured flag or board means: 'The windward mark has been moved.
-Sail to a mark the same colour as the flag or board.' - (b) When a change of course after starting only affects some matches, these will be designated by the appropriate numeral pennant. - 9.2 (a) When a change of course is made for the first leg, the signal will be displayed from the RC signal boat with the preparatory signal for each match affected.
-The preparatory signal will be followed by a series of repetitive sound signals. - (b) When a change of course is signalled after the first leg it will be displayed from a boat in the vicinity of mark L.
+- 9.1 RRS 33 and Race Signals is changed as follows: - (a) Flag C and a colored flag or board means: 'The windward mark has been moved.
+Sail to a mark the same color as the flag or board.' - (b) When a change of course after starting only affects some matches, these will be designated by the appropriate numeral pennant.

+- 9.2 (a) When a change of course is made for the first leg, the signal will be displayed from the RCV with the preparatory signal for each match affected.
+The preparatory signal will be followed by a series of repetitive sound signals. - (b) When a change of course is signalled after the first leg it will be displayed from a boat in the vicinity of mark L that is not the RCV.